Please note: the information on this page is not current

 Aerial photo of area with contours.

-The yellow outline shows the total future residential area between Singelweg and Hameland Road.
-Within it is the (shaded) site that will be temporarily made available for the reception of asylum seekers.
+The yellow outline Hamelandroute the total future residential area between Singelweg Hamelandroute .
+Within this area is the (shaded) location that will be temporarily made available for the reception of asylum seekers.